 1. To make the cake lightly grease 2x20cm round cake tins (do not use thin sandwich tins, they need to be at least 3 inches deep) and line the bases with parchment paper.

-2. Sieve the flour, cocoa, baking powder, baking soda, salt and Tate & Lyle Light Soft Brown Cane Sugar into a large bowl and use a whisk so everything is evenly combined.
+2. Sieve the flour, cocoa, baking powder, baking soda, salt and Tate & Lyle Fairtrade Pure Cane Light Brown Soft Sugar into a large bowl and use a whisk so everything is evenly combined.

 3. Make a well in the middle of the bowl and pour in the remaining ingredients and whisk together until a smooth cake batter is formed.